-This is an understated, quietly mature version of the fairy tale despite the deceptively bright artwork.
-It's pretty tight, barely under half an hour, but it manages to hit all the important beats, and retains quite a few details that some other versions don't use, such as the little mermaid's garden and statue of the prince, the mermaid's sister who helps her find the prince's kingdom after she saved him from drowning, and the time jump of a few years where the mermaid and the prince are both lovesick for someone else.
+This is an understated, quietly mature adaptation despite the deceptively cheerful artwork.
+It's barely under half an hour, but it manages to hit all the important beats, and retains quite a few details that some other versions don't use, such as the little mermaid's garden and statue of the prince, the mermaid's sister who helps her find the prince's kingdom after she saved him from drowning, and the time jump of a few years where the mermaid and the prince are both lovesick for someone else.

 Another nice touch is how the other princess also fair-haired and blue-eyed, just like the little mermaid.
 Although her hairstyle is different, their physical similarity is enough that you can somewhat understand the prince mistaking one for another, and the other princess is drawn in a way that's more mature/womanly than the little mermaid's childlike wide eyes.